RedisLabs/redislabs-docs/content/rs/administering/active-active.md

 1. Reads data from that database
 1. Writes the data to the master shard of that database

-This process is also used in the [open-source redis replication](https://redis.io/topics/replication).
+Some replication capabilities are also included in [open source redis](https://redis.io/topics/replication).

-The Master at the top of the master-slaves tree has a replication ID.
+The Master at the top of the master-slaves tree creates a replication ID.
 This replication ID is identical for all slaves in that tree.
 When a new master is appointed, the replication ID changes but a partial sync from the previous ID is still possible.
 In a partial sync, the backlog of operations since the offset are transferred as raw operations.